Mike Evans

 Google Scholar

-Harris, Lindsey, Johannus Janmaat, Mike Evans, and Kenneth Carlaw “Negotiating the Frame for a Living Wage in Revelstoke BC: An Econ-Anthropological Approach”, Human Organization (accepted March 2018).
+Harris, Lindsay, Johannus Janmaat, Mike Evans, and Kenneth Carlaw “Negotiating the Frame for a Living Wage in Revelstoke BC: An Econ-Anthropological Approach”, Human Organization 77.3 (2018), pp. 202-213.

-Cochrane, Logan, Jon Corbett , Mike Evans and Mark Gill “Searching for social justice in GIScience publications”, Cartography And Geographic Information Science, 2016 (Available online Aug 2016)
+Cochrane, Logan, Jon Corbett, Mike Evans, and Mark Gill.
+“Searching for social justice in GIScience publications.”
+Cartography and Geographic Information Science 44.6 (2017): 507-520.

 Corbett, Jon, Mike Evans, Gabrielle Legault, and Zachary Romano “Relocating a sense of place using the participatory Geoweb: the Historical Document Database of the Métis Nation British Columbia” International Journal of Applied Geospatial Research.
 6.1 (2015): 24-38.